Skip to main content

 My group is having trouble coming up with a grant proposal.
 Can you give some examples of potential community engagement programs?

-Groups are encouraged to think about the community organization or issue that they want to impact, then approach them to collaboratively come up with an idea for a grant proposal.
+Groups are encouraged to think about the community organization or issue they want to impact, then approach them to collaboratively develop an idea for a grant proposal.

 Potential programs could include: